UCL-CCS/Nbed/README.md

 Main functionality of the package.

-- embed - main functionality
+- `embed.py` - main functionality
+- `driver.py` - Class which carries out the algorithm.
+Main point of access for functionality.
-- ham_converter - class to convert between Hamiltonian formats as well as save to and read from JSON.
+- `ham_converter.py` - class to convert between Hamiltonian formats as well as save to and read from JSON.
+- `ham_builder.py` - class to build Hamiltonians from quantum chemistry calculations.
-- localization - methods of orbital localization
+- `localizers/` - methods of orbital localization
-- mol_plot - functions to plot the systems localised molecular orbitals.
+- `mol_plot.py` - functions to plot the systems localised molecular orbitals.
-- utils - log settings and cli parsing.
+- `utils.py` - log settings and cli parsing.